- How do I restore my Google Authenticator to a new phone?

 Open Google’s 2-Step Verification page in a browser and log into your Google account when it asks you.

 In the “Authenticator app” section of the page, click “Change Phone.”
 Choose the kind of phone you are migrating to and click “Next.”
 You should now see the “Set up Authenticator” screen, complete with barcode..

-Can I have Google Authenticator on two phones?
+Can I have Google Authenticator on two devices?

 Use Google Authenticator with multiple accounts or devices Google Authenticator can issue codes for multiple accounts from the same mobile device.
-Each Google Account needs a different secret key.
-To set up extra accounts: … Use the same Google Authenticator app.
+Each Google Account needs a different secret key. … Use the same Google Authenticator app.

 How do I restore my Google Authenticator without a key?